FelixFras/Quote-Generator/README.md

 ### Usage

-The project is hosted with github pages under the following url: https://felixfras.github.io/Quote-Generator/
+The project is hosted with GitHub Pages under the following URL: https://felixfras.github.io/Quote-Generator/
 The quote generator to cure boredom or to get inspired.

+The website it pretty self-explanatory.
+There is a button to generate a new quote and two button to go backward to the previous (max 20) quotes and forward again.